Interested In Making Your Hormone Replacement Therapy Blast Off?

 It's a fact that most people are dehydrated, which causes many health problems, including obesity.
 Dehydration causes the body to retain excess water as a protective measure.
 This is a direct cause of weight gain.
 If that weren't bad enough, dehydration lowers the body's metabolism, causing even more weight gain.

 More bad news: dehydration causes fatigue, which makes exercise even more challenging.
 Finally, many folks have lost their sense of thirst due to chronic dehydration, and mistake thirst for false hunger.
 This is still another factor in gaining weight.
-Reaching for a bottle of water will greatly reduce hunger pangs.
+Reaching for a bottle of water will significantly reduce hunger pangs.

 Here are some other reasons to add water to your weight-loss program: